-where $t$ is the step when $x$ and $c^*$ are separated.
-Let $t^{**}$ be the first step $t$ of the algorithm, when $D_t\leq \|x-c^*\|_2$ or $c^*$ is no longer the tentative center for $x$ (because $x$ and $c^*$ are separated at step $(t-1)$).
+Let $t^{**}$ be the first step $t$ of the algorithm, when $D_t\leq \|x-c^*\|_2$ or $c^*$ is no longer the tentative center for $x$.
 Note that for some step $t$, $C_t$ contains only one center and $D_t = 0$.
 Hence, the stopping time $t^{**}$ is well defined.
 Then,

 We need to estimate the probability that $x$ and $c^*$ are separated at step $t$.
 Observe that if $x$ and $c^*$ are separated, then $x_i - m^t_i \leq \sigma_t \sqrt{\theta_t}R_t$ and $c^*_i - m^t_i \geq (\sigma_t+\varepsilon) \sqrt{\theta}R_t$ or $x_i - m^t_i \geq \sigma_t \sqrt{\theta}R_t$ and $c^*_i - m^t_i \leq (\sigma_t-\varepsilon) \sqrt{\theta}R_t$, where $i=i_t$ is the coordinate chosen by the algorithm.
 We consider the case when $x_i$ and $c^*_i$ are on the same side of $m^t_i$, i.e. $(x_i - m^t_i)(c^*_i - m^t_i) \geq 0$.
 The case when $x_i$ and $c^*_i$ are on the opposite sides of $m^t_i$ is handled similarly.
 Since $\theta_t$ is uniformly distributed in $[0,1]$ and coordinate $i_t$ is chosen randomly from $\{1,\dots, d\}$, we have